 God’s gracious gift of eternal or everlasting life (knowing God, intimacy with God) is available to you only in this life.

 If you despise, disregard, or reject God’s gift of eternal life to you through Jesus Christ, but continue to adhere to your religion or religious rites, rules, or regulations; you will not see or meet a loving Father but a fierce Judge at the end of your brief sojourning in this world.

-Therefore, choose today between having a loving, intimate and eternal relationship with God and having or practising a mere religion about God.
+Therefore, choose today between having a loving, intimate, and eternal relationship with God and having or practicing a mere religion about God.

 The choice is purely yours, but not the consequences of your choice!